 Provide guidelines for education and training bodies such as hotel schools and universities

 Providing Assurance for Sustainable Tourism

-Accreditation: GSTC partners with ASI (Assurance Services International) to provide accreditation services for Certification Bodies that certify hotels/accommodations, tour operators, and destinations as sustainable.
+Accreditation: GSTC partners with ASI (Assurance Services International) to provide accreditation services for Certification Bodies that certify hotels/accommodations and tour operators as sustainable.
+GSTC also provides accreditation services for Certification Bodies that certify destinations as sustainable.
 This provides the marketplace a credible means of selecting Certification Bodies that have been verified by an impartial, credible assurance provider.